esluyter/ESTimeline/README.md

 - you will hear this uses the same reverb synth
 - if you want to try a new random seed, click "re-roll" button and save
   - you can always undo if you don't like it
+- you can drag the edges to adjust start and end point without changing the timing of the notes
+  - you can split it into two by pointing with the mouse where you want the split and pressing s
 - if you make a new track and a new envelope, name the envelope `pan0` and set its range from -1 to 1
-- edit the panning to your liking, and update the pattern with
+- edit the panning to your liking, and update the pattern(s) with
 ```
   \pan, ~thisTimeline[\pan0],
 ```

 ### Timeline clips:
-- above the main timeline, click "Open as clip in new timeline" Now this little system, the synths, buses and envelopes, are all encapsulated in this timeline clip, which won't interfere with e.g. another ~verbbus that you happen to use elsewhere. (in fact you can duplicate the timeline clip by option-dragging onto a new track, and the two will play simultanously each using its own environment and bus.)
+- above the main timeline, click "Open as clip in new timeline"
+  - Now this little system, the synths, buses and envelopes, are all encapsulated in this timeline clip, which won't interfere with e.g. another ~verbbus that you happen to use elsewhere.
+  - (in fact you can duplicate the timeline clip by option-dragging onto a new track, and the two will play simultanously each using its own environment and bus.)
   - you can also resize the clips, move the mouse cursor over the clip and use the s key to split it into two separate timeline clips, etc.

 ### Using Routine clips: